-Right-of-Way
+Ninton Creek Rail ROW 60' Right-of-Way

-FIGURE 18: INTERIM IMPROVEMENTS ON MCBROD AVE (TRANSITIONAL STREET)
+FIGURE 5: INTERIM IMPROVEMENTS ON MCBROD AVENUE (TRANSITIONAL STREET)

-FIGURE 19: FULL BUILD-OUT OF MCBROD AVE
+FIGURE 6: FULL BUILD-OUT OF MCBROD AVENUE

 • Other streets: Other local streets within the project area vary in right-of-way width from 40'-60.'
-For streets that are not anticipated to carry additional pedestrian load, the cross sections of 40' and 60' (Figures 20 and 21) are adequate.
-All sidewalks should be 8 ft wide and stormwater planters should also be at least 5 ft wide to function as designed (preferably wider).
+For streets that are not anticipated to carry additional pedestrian load, the TSAP cross sections of 60' (Figure 21, page 31 of the TSAP) are adequate.
+TSAP notes that all sidewalks should be 8' wide and stormwater planters should also be at least 5' wide to function as designed (preferably wider).
 These streets should meet the desired intersection spacing standards and maximum block length recommendations described in Chapter 5: Land Use.